RightsandWrongsgit/ARMTEC/modules/development.md

 ## Feeds module

 Can be used to [grab CSV and other file format data plus HTML from another site, and import it.](https://www.youtube.com/watch?v=VcooCT50PFY)  It is another candidate for pulling in Taxonomies or even things like an airport data sets to preload nodes for all the airports.
 Don't forget the 'Feeds Tamper' module that works with it to add more functionality like string replacements or other file manipulation functions for cleanup actions during import.
-Those can be increasingly important if you are creating a dyanamic feed update with the time based function that is retrieving information from say a remote URL or other source system.
+Those can be increasingly important if you are creating a dyanamic feed update with the time based function that is retrieving information from say a remote URL or other source system.<br>

 Review module status [here to make sure it meets your stablity requirement settings.](https://www.drupal.org/project/feeds)